Pennard Golf Club

 - Donald Steel contributed 4 & 5

 - James Braid originals are 7, 8, 9, 13, 14 & 15

 James Braid's pick of the bunch is the 14th to which he lent his name.

-Not well known is the fact Harry Colt advised the club and made recommendations in 1919 when both he and James Braid submitted plans.
+Not well known is the fact Harry Colt advised Pennard Golf Club and made recommendations in 1919 when both he and James Braid submitted plans.
 The Committee approved Braid's plans but noted that it 'embodied some of Colt's suggestions.'
-The work centred on 4 greens, two of which were completely new.
+The work centered on 4 greens, two of which were completely new.

 Pennard Golf Club - Videos

 As taken from his book, Golf Architecture, Alister MacKenzie felt the following were essential: The course, where possible, should be arranged in two loops of nine holes.
 There should be a large proportion of good two-shot holes and at least four one-shot holes.
 There should be little walking between...